wasidennis/AdaptSegNet/README.md

 ![](figure/iou_comparison.png)

 ## Installation
-* Install PyTorch from http://pytorch.org with Python2
+* Install PyTorch from http://pytorch.org with Python2 and CUDA 8.0
   - Note: This repo was trained with PyTorch0.2, the training code is currently not compatible with PyTorch0.4 (testing/evaluation is fine).
 We will migrate the code to PyTorch0.4 soon.

 * Clone this repo